"Where words fail, music speaks." - Hans Christian Anderson.

-1. The official accompanist will be available for competitions that have a set piece.
-If transpositions of Second Level set pieces are required, the accompaniment (in the required key) must be submitted for the official accompanist by 8th March 2024.
+The official accompanist will be available for competitions that have a set piece.
+No external accompanist will be allowed to accompany in any competition (excluding instrumental).
+If transpositions of Second Level set pieces are required, the accompaniment (in the required key) must be submitted for the official accompanist by Monday 7th April 2025.

 PRIMARY SCHOOLS – CHORAL